Fall Foliage Might Be Disappointing for Most of the Country This Year

 According to the Arbor Day Foundation, a number of other deciduous tree species also produce traffic-stopping autumnal displays across different regions of the United States.
 For example, in southern regions, keep an eye out for sourwood and sweetgum trees, which turn vivid shades of red, yellow, and purple.
 Across the Rocky Mountains, aspens light up the landscape with their golden leaves.

 While the fall foliage colors are present in leaves the entire growing season, they wait until the weather starts to turn crisp before they show through, and the green pigment known as chlorophyll fades.
-Although everyone might be waiting a little longer this year for that to happen, amazing fall colors are sure to come.
+Although everyone might be waiting for a little longer this year for that to happen, amazing fall colors are sure to come.